 A temporary event notice (TEN) allows a premises or a property to be used for small scale ad hoc events.

-- temporary carrying on of the sale or supply of alcohol
+- the temporary carrying on of the sale or supply of alcohol